hermit-os/libhermit/README.md

 -- Local CMake v3.7.2 installed to cmake/cmake-3.7.2-Linux-x86_64
 -- Next time you source this script, no download will be necessary
 ```
-##### NOTE:-If you do not have Python installed, it will give an error.
-To avoid this, run this command *"sudo apt-get install python"* or *"sudo apt-get install python3"* as per your requirement.
-ALso, after this , even cmake can give some error.
-You can avoid it by running this command "sudo snap install cmake".
-Hope this will run for all perfectly :)

 So before you build HermitCore you have to source the `local-cmake.sh` script
 everytime you open a new terminal.